DEAR CHERYL: I intercepted a message from my wife of 30 years to her nephew. She was using our Facebook account.

 The morning that I discovered her message to her nephew, I drafted a message to her, but I haven’t sent it.
 It reads: "If you want to go through the motions and put on a happy face, that’s fine.
 I had questions four years ago that were never satisfactorily answered.

 "Now you have questions that you’re afraid to ask me in person.
 Unless there’s some dialog between us, I’m done.
-I’ve made
+I’ve made up my mind."

 Should I stay or should I go?
 If I’m going to have to start my life over again, do I really want to delay that process for five years?